-Before using azithromycin, tell your doctor or pharmacist
+Before taking azithromycin, tell your doctor or pharmacist

-if you are allergic to it; or to other macrolide antibiotics such as
+if you are allergic to it; or to other antibiotics (such as erythromycin,

-telithromycin; or if you have any other allergies.
-This product may contain
+clarithromycin, telithromycin); or if you have any other allergies.
+This

 Before using this medication, tell your doctor or